Your health care provider does an exam and asks about your health history. A Meniere's disease diagnosis needs to include:

 Coping and support

-Meniere's disease, such as in a support group.
-Group members can provide information, resources, support and coping strategies.
-Ask your doctor or therapist about groups in your area or look for information from the Vestibular Disorders Association.
+Talk to people who have Meniere's disease, such as in a support group.
+Group members can give information, resources, support and coping tips.
+Ask your health care provider or therapist about groups in your area or look for information from the Vestibular Disorders Association.

 Preparing for your appointment

-Here's some information to help you get ready for your appointment.
+Here are some tips to help you get ready for your appointment.